-A biometric residence permit (BRP) is a residence permit which holds your biographic details (name, date and place of birth) and biometric information (facial image and fingerprints).
+Your biometric residence permit (BRP) is a residence permit that holds your biographic details (name, date, and place of birth) and biometric information (facial image and fingerprints).

-It also shows your immigration status and entitlements while you remain in the UK.
-If your student visa is longer than 6 months you will receive a BRP once you arrive in the UK.
-To find out how to get a BRP, please see the GOV.UK website.
+It also shows your immigration status and permissions while you remain in the UK.
+If your student visa is longer than 6 months you will collect a BRP once you arrive in the UK.

 How you will receive it

 At the point of submitting your visa application, you will have selected to collect your BRP from the university or a post office.
 You will need to collect your BRP from the location you selected.

 If you used our Alternative Collection Location (ACL) code when you made your visa application and so selected to collect your BRP from the University, the collection will be from the Centre for Student Life.

 Wait for an email from the university with a date to collect your BRP card.

 If you have not used our ACL code

 If you did not select Cardiff University as a collection point, your BRP will be sent to a Cardiff Post Office.
 You will receive information from the Home Office to confirm the Post Office branch you must attend to collect your BRP.